Fitbit/developer-bridge/packages/sdk-cli/README.md

 #### Commands
 Commands that can be used within the shell
 ```
   help [command...]
 Provides help for a given command.
   exit                                          Exits application.
   build                                         Build application
   connect device                                Connect a device
   connect phone                                 Connect a phone
-  install [packagePath]          Install an app package
+  install [packagePath] [--skipLaunch]          Install an app package
   screenshot [path] [--open]                    Capture a screenshot from the connected device
   logout                                        Log out of your Fitbit account
 ```

 #### Debugging